LunarG/VulkanSamples/BUILD.md

 `VULKAN_LOADER_INSTALL_DIR` environment variable or by setting the `VULKAN_LOADER_INSTALL_DIR` CMake variable with the `-D` CMake option.
-In either case, the variable should point to the installation directory of a Vulkan-Headers repository built with the install target.
+In either case, the variable should point to the installation directory of a Vulkan-Loader repository built with the install target.

 When generating the project files, the absolute path to a glslang install directory must be provided.
 This can be done by setting the